SS Andrea Doria: Outbound

 The 51st westbound crossing of Andrea Doria to New York began as a typical run on the North Atlantic.
 Her most recent eastbound crossing from New York had concluded on 14 July 1956, and after a three-day turnaround, she was scheduled to be outbound from Genoa on Tuesday, 17 July.
 On this run, she was booked to roughly 90% of her total passenger capacity, with 1,134 passengers travelling aboard: 190 in first class, 267 in cabin class and 677 in tourist class.
-Combined with a crew of 572, a total of 1,706 persons would sail aboard her to the U.S..
+Combined with a crew of 572, a total of 1,706 persons would sail aboard her to the United States.

-On the morning of 17 July, Andrea Doria began to take on her first passengers at 8 a.m. as.
+On the morning of 17 July, Andrea Doria began to take on her first passengers at 8 a.m.
 A total of 277 embarked there: 49 first class, 72 cabin class and 156 tourist class.
 Among those traveling in first class were Hungarian ballet dancers Istvan Rabovsky and Nora Kovach, who had defected from the Soviet bloc to the United States just three years earlier.
 The ship departed at 11 a.m. on the first leg of her journey.

 She arrived at Cannes on the French Riviera mid-afternoon that same day.
 An additional 48 passengers boarded there: 30 first class, 15 cabin class, and 3 tourist class.
 Among them was a Hollywood actress who would become one of Andrea Doria's most famous passengers, Ruth Roman, travelling with her three-year-old son Richard.
-The famous songwriter, Mike Stoller, was aboard as well.
+The famous songwriter Mike Stoller was aboard as well.
 From Cannes Andrea Doria sailed 400 nmi southeast to Naples, arriving the following morning.
 A total of 744 came aboard there: 85 in first class, 161 in cabin class, and 498 in tourist class.
-Most of the latter were emigrants from impoverished regions of southern Italy on their way to new lives in America.
+Most of the latter were emigrants from impoverished regions of southern Italy on their way to new lives in North America.
 She departed just after 6 p.m., arriving two days later off Gibraltar.
 A total of 65 passengers boarded: 26 first class, 19 cabin class, 20 tourist class, before she set out for New York.